nelsonxw/Convolutional-Neural-Network-Fine-Tuning/README.md

 10. Used Flask to serve a web application where users can select a picture from local folders and upload to the web, where the fine-tuned model will predict the flower name, and return the wikipedia search result for this flower.
         + Tried to use Heroku to host the web.
 But the saved model is over 100MB in size, and found out Heroku doesn't support git lfs (for large files).
 Tried another approach by setting up a route (/model_upload) to allow users upload the model before uploading the pictures.
 In this way, the saved model file doesn't have to be moved to Heroku directory.
 Found out this approach will only work if there is a fast upload speed connection where the model upload can be completed within 30 seconds.
 Heroku has a timeout limitation of 30 seconds, so if the upload takes longer than 30 seconds, the connection will drop.
             <img src="/screen%20shots/web_application.PNG" width="800">
+### Lessons Learned:
++ Start with a smaller set of data to get a quick feel of the model.
++ If you have a fast computer with GPU and enough time, use as much training data as you can and tweak the parameters as much as you can.
++ To avoid overfitting, reduce the complexity of the model or algorithm may helps.
++ Always validate the model results before celebrating for success.
++ It will be a good practice to split data into three parts: training data, validation data and test data.
+As evidenced in this experiment, the results from validation data may be better than the actual performance it can generate in unseen test data.
+The measurements from test data will be a more reliable indicator.
++ Recognize the limitations of supervised learning and classification algorithms.
+If a model was not trained for a particular class, then it will fail to predict that particular class.
+To truly satisfy the curiosity of a child and answer open ended questions (e.g. unlimited flower species), a supervised learning model may not be the best option.